JoaoGuimaraes22/Monarch-novel/Style Guide.md

 ## Technical Notes

-Avoid exposition dumps: Information revealed through action and dialogue Child's perspective consistency: Kael only knows what a sheltered 10-year-old would know Medieval technology level: No modern physics concepts or terminology Foreshadowing through atmosphere: Hint at larger forces without explicit revelation
+Avoid exposition dumps: Information revealed through action and dialogue Foreshadowing through atmosphere: Hint at larger forces without explicit revelation

 ## Common Phrases to Use